 Looking to join a slew of student organizations?
 Ohio State has compiled a comprehensive list of organizations that support and advocate for students with disabilities.

 The Accessible Prosthetic Initiative aims to improve access to open-source prosthetic devices in marginalized populations through education, networking, and device distribution.
 They also do an outreach that can help those in need of prosthetics by donating their engineering skills or personal experience.

-Disability Services, which is part of Student Life at Ohio State University, is available on campus.
+Disability Services, which are part of Student Life at Ohio State University, are available on campus.
 They are dedicated to striking a balance between cooperating with them to seek and get necessary accommodations and educating children to be successful self-advocates.